The future of your children

 Have you ever found yourself asking what life will be like in 100 years?
 How will political, social, and economic changes affect our lives?
 Will AIs soon be our teachers, colleagues, political leaders, and managers?
 Will humans still be working 100 years from now?
 Will some of us have robots as love partners, best friends, or parents?
 Will most illnesses be curable by 2115?
 And how will your country change?
 Your region?
 The world?

 These are among the thrilling questions we will explore in our extraordinary long-term study "The Future of Your Children."
 The major focus of the study is to launch a wide-scale public discourse about opportunities for shaping the future.
 We view our long-term study as a social project that creates the possibility to actively engage with emerging changes.
 How will we live in the future?
 And more importantly: How do we want to live?

-This long-term study by the 2b AHEAD ThinkTank brings the future alive today: We will narrate ten possible future stories with the help of nine real-life children born in the year 2015.
-As the tenth member of our group of subjects, we will be adopting an artificial intelligence.
-We will follow these ten protagonists on their way to various futures that will extend to the year 2115.
+This long-term study by the 2b AHEAD ThinkTank brings the future alive today: We will narrate ten possible future stories with the help of ten real-life children born in the year 2015.
+We will follow these protagonists on their way to various futures that will extend to the year 2115.
 Together we will explore, observe, and reflect on future living environments.
 With this, we create space to think about and create answers to key questions: What could life look like in 2025 from the perspective of a ten-year-old?
 Or life in 2065 from the perspective of a 50-year-old?
 Or 2115 through the eyes of a centenarian?

 A diverse methodological basis for a future full of possibilities